 these MBTs and Saudi Arabia more than 200.

 K2 Black Panther (South Korea)

-Panther is one of the most advanced main battle tank in
+the Black Panther is one of the most advanced main battle tank in

 the world, outclassing anything North Korea or China have.
-Furthermore it is

 uses composite armor of undisclosed type and explosive reactive

 Abrams, considering that the K2 is much lighter.
+The Black

-South Korean tank is armed with the latest German 120-mm gun,
+South Korean tank is armed with the latest German 120 mm/L55 gun,

 system with can spot, track and fire automatically at visible

 vehicle-size targets, and even low-flying helicopters, without needing